Visiting the library

 Can I take photographs?

 Yes!
-However, in consideration for the guide and fellow visitors, we ask that you avoid using flash photography and wait for the guide to finish talking first.
+However, we ask for you to wait until your guide has arrived so that safeguarding procedures can be explained in terms of photography.
+In consideration for the guide and fellow visitors, we ask that you avoid using flash photography and wait for the guide to finish talking first.
 Please turn any sound effects off your camera, that would also be much appreciated.
 Our aim is to provide a quality guided tour for our visitors, therefore we advise those wanting to take professional photographs to make an appointment.